MuhammadRaheelNaseem/MuhammadRaheelNaseem/README.md

 <h1 align="center">Hi 👋, I'm Muhammad Raheel</h1>
 <h3 align="justify">
-I am Muhammad Raheel, CEO, and Founder of Xpace Technologies, which provides IoT-based solutions to businesses and households.
-I am a professional trainer who teaches Python programming, IoT development, microcontroller or microcomputer programming, etc. I am also running an NGO, which is called the Youth Development Council, which provides emerging technology training for Pakistan's youth.
-I am a strong believer in the power of technology to change lives, and I am working hard to ensure that young Pakistanis have access to the latest technologies and training.</h3>
+Hi!, I am Raheel, Founder, and CEO of Xpace, where we provide IoT-based solutions to businesses and households.
+I am an expert in IoT.
+According to my understanding, IoT is nothing more than connecting devices through different networks.<br>
+I am also a founder and COO of the Youth Development Empowerment Council (YDEC).
+YDEC is a non-profit organization that aims to empower our nation's youth and encourage them to learn about emerging technologies because the future is IT and we have to update ourselves with technology.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=muhammadraheelnaseem&label=Profile%20views&color=0e75b6&style=flat" alt="muhammadraheelnaseem" /> </p>